rekit/antd-form-builder/README.md

 | gutter | number | 0 | The gap between columns.|

 ### Field meta
+> Important Notes: There are two default values that are different from which of original antd API: `preserve` and `validateFirst`.
+The default value are both `true` in the FormBuilder but are `fales` in antd's original form API..
+For `preserve` it means if you dynamically add or remove some fields, you may need to mannually set it to `false` so that when a field is removed it doesn't exist in the return value from `form.getFieldsValue`.
+In our case, we heavily use FormBuilder in a wizard, so we set all fields to `preseve:true` as default value.
+And for dynamical fields, we detect if some value is necessary by some condition value rahter than if it exists.

 Field meta is used to define each field.
 Each field meta is an object defined in `meta.fields`.
 It's a central place to combine parameters to FormBuilder itself, <Form.Item> and `getFieldDecorators`.
 All options are listed below:

 | Name | Type | Default | Description |